matthieumeeus/matthieumeeus.github.io/_pages/about.md

 ## A short bio

-Originally from Belgium, I obtained my BSc from my alma mater KU Leuven in mechanical engineering.
+Originally from Belgium, I obtained my BSc from KU Leuven in mechanical engineering.
 Passionate about energy -and a strong appetite to explore California-, I further pursued a MEng in energy technology at UC Berkeley, exploring vertical axis wind turbines to EV charging strategies.

-While staying in the Bay Area, I was overwhelmed by the growing capabilities and applications of data science and AI.
-Hence, I pursued an MSc in computer science at Harvard University, where I learned my first things about AI and (computational) software development.
+Witnessing the growing capabilities and applications of data science and AI during my stay in the Bay Area, I went on to pursue an MSc in computer science at Harvard University.
 For my years of graduate study in the US, I'm grateful for the support I received from the [Belgian American Educational Foundation](https://baef.be/).

 I extended my stay in the US by working as a data scientist.
-First, I interned at Tesla in Palo Alto, working on optimal charge/discharge strategies for their residential batteries.
+First, I interned at Tesla in Palo Alto, working on optimal charge/discharge strategies for residential batteries.
-Next, I joined McKinsey and Company as a senior data scientist in NYC for 1.5 years.
-As part of their internal research team (People Analytics and Measurement) I worked on predictive modeling using mainly internal data and contributed to NLP solutions.
+Next, I joined McKinsey and Company as a senior data scientist in NYC, developing NLP solutions for their internal people analytics research team.

 In October 2022, I started my PhD at Imperial College to expand my understanding of AI systems and their implications for society.
 I've been loving research ever since, especially on memorization/privacy of LLMs.

-Most recently, I spent the Summer of 2024 as an intern at Microsoft Research in Cambridge, further working on privacy of LLMs.
+Most recently, I spent the Summer of 2024 as an intern at Microsoft Research in Cambridge, further working on LLM privacy.

 ### Contact